Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 - is charged with the commission of a Class A or Class B misdemeanor or equivalent offense . . . or of a felony under an information or indictment . . .

 (c) The department shall suspend a license under this section:

 . . .(3) until dismissal of the charges, if the person’s license is subject to suspension for the reason listed in Subsection (a)(1) . . .

 What is the difference between a suspension and a revocation?

 The key point to remember is that a suspension is different than a revocation.
-For example, if the court dismisses (or acquits you of) your misdemeanor or felony charge, you can get your license back immediately.
-However, a criminal conviction means that your are ineligible to re-apply for a LTC for a specific time period.
+For example, if the court dismisses a misdemeanor or felony charge, you can get your license back immediately.
+However, a criminal conviction means that you are ineligible to re-apply for a LTC for a specific time period.

 Texas Government Code § 411.186 (a)(3):